github9175/JOS-operating-system/Lab3 note.md

 ```

 You will now need to implement basic exception and system call handling, so that it is possible for the kernel to recover control of the processor from user-mode code.

+Exceptions and interrupts are both "protected control transfers," which cause the processor to switch from user to kernel mode (CPL=0) without giving the user-mode code any opportunity to interfere with the functioning of the kernel or other environments.

+In order to ensure that these protected control transfers are actually protected, the processor's interrupt/exception mechanism is designed so that the code currently running when the interrupt or exception occurs does not get to choose arbitrarily where the kernel is entered or how.
+Instead, the processor ensures that the kernel can be entered only under carefully controlled conditions.
+On the x86, two mechanisms work together to provide this protection: